-According to the International Data Corporation, there were 1.4 billion mobile workers in 2015 and 3/4 of the US workforce will be mobile by 2020.
+According to the International Data Corporation, there were 1.4 billion mobile workers in 2015 and over 3/4 of the US workforce will be mobile by the end of 2021.
 As the number of employees using mobile devices continues to rise, the need for an efficient and effective mobile strategy becomes ever more vital.

 “A careful review of the goals and values of an organization, coupled with an awareness of the capabilities and limitations of each strategy, is necessary for an informed decision.”

 There are three prevailing strategies businesses can employ:

 In a BYOD system, employees use their own device, choose their own carrier and are responsible for paying their own bill.
 In turn, the company reimburses the employee through a stipend.
 On the surface, BYOD seems like the simplest and most straightforward option but it can lead to several hidden costs and can leave an organization open to security risks.

 - Higher Employee Satisfaction: Employees using a device they have chosen to purchase and already know and like tend to be happier than those using department issued devices.

 - Increased Productivity: Employees are already familiar with the device and understand how to use it.
 They are also more likely to take full advantage of device features.